sagemathinc/cocalc-doc/source/terminal.rst

 Linux Terminal
 ==============

-The CoCalc terminal allows you to run Linux programs on the command-line in your browser.
+The CoCalc terminal let's you run programs online in a Linux environment.
+Everything runs remotely inside :doc:`a project <./project>`, the ongoing terminal session is synchronized with your collaborators, and all your files are backed up.

 .. note::